-Biomedical Engineering (BME) is a highly, multidisciplinary field that incorporates concepts in engineering and science to solve a vast array of problems in human health and medicine.
+Biomedical Engineering (BME) is a multidisciplinary field that incorporates concepts in engineering and science to solve a vast array of problems in human health and medicine.
 Due to its public health importance and multidisciplinary nature, there is a high demand for expertise in the rapidly growing field of BME.
 Further there is broad employability for our students upon graduation, with a vast and diverse range of careers in the medicine, health, and engineering sectors.

 Our overarching goal is to produce a well-equipped, diverse population of biomedical engineers aimed at solving problems involving human health and well-being.
 Our mission is to serve the technological needs of society, especially within District of Columbia and Washington Metropolitan Region.
 We strive to create new opportunities for the community, as well as public and private industries, within the District and beyond.
 We aim to create a nurturing academic environment for our students, extending even beyond the classroom, that supports individual and group success and confidence.
 We value critical thinking, innovation, ethical and professional responsibility, teamwork, and leadership.

 Of approximately 100 historically black colleges and universities (HBCUs) nationwide, UDC is only one of three HBCUs to offer a distinctive Bachelor of Science (BS) in Biomedical Engineering (BME) degree.

 The BME program is housed within Department of Mechanical Engineering which has recently added new courses, such as Bioinstrumentation, Biomedical Engineering Seminar, Special Topics in Biomedical Engineering: Biomedical Imaging, and Biomedical-related Senior Capstone Design.